apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ## [](#summary) Course summary

 When we set out to create the Academy, we wanted to build a complete guide to modern web scraping.
-A tutorial that a beginner could use to create their first scraper, as well as a resource that professionals will continuously use to learn about advanced and niche web scraping techniques.
-All chapters include code examples and code-along exercises that you can use to immediately put your scraping skills into action.
+A course that a beginner could use to create their first scraper, as well as a resource that professionals will continuously use to learn about advanced and niche web scraping techniques.
+All lessons include code examples and code-along exercises that you can use to immediately put your scraping skills into action.

 This is what you'll learn in the Web Scraping for Beginners course: